sveltejs/vite-plugin-svelte/docs/config.md

 ### prebundleSvelteLibraries

 - **Type:** `boolean`
-- **Default:** `false`
+- **Default:** `true` for dev, `false` for build

-  Force Vite to pre-bundle Svelte libraries.
-Setting this `true` should improve initial page load performance, especially when using large Svelte libraries.
-See the [FAQ](./faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies) for details of the pre-bundling implementation.
+  Enable [Vite's dependency prebundling](https://vitejs.dev/guide/dep-pre-bundling.html) for Svelte libraries.

+  This option improves page loading for the dev server in most applications when using Svelte component libraries.

+  See the [FAQ](./faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies) for details and how to fine-tune it for huge libraries.

 ## Experimental options